reactjs/react.dev/content/docs/add-react-to-a-new-app.md

 > Note:
 >
-> The options on this page are designed to bootstrap single-page applications with linting, testing, bundling, production optimizations, and more.
-They are fully-featured but require some time and disk space to install.
+> This page describes setting up a single-page application with everything you need for a comfortable development workflow, including linting, testing, production optimizations, and more.
+Full-featured tools like these require some time and disk space to install.
 >
-> If you are looking for a lightweight environment to experiment with React, check out the [Try React](/docs/try-react.html) page instead.
-A [single HTML file](https://raw.githubusercontent.com/reactjs/reactjs.org/master/static/html/single-file-example.html) is enough to get you started!
+>If you are looking for a lightweight environment to experiment with React, check out the [Try React](/docs/try-react.html) page instead. **A [single HTML file](https://raw.githubusercontent.com/reactjs/reactjs.org/master/static/html/single-file-example.html) is enough to get you started!**
+>
+> Finally, if you're not building a single-page application, you can either [add React to your existing build pipeline](/docs/add-react-to-an-existing-app.html) or [use it from CDN](/docs/cdn-links.html) and [without a build step](/docs/react-without-jsx.html).

 ## Create React App